rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-29-066cf6535edee7e1-update-on-additional-margin-in-all-variants-of-gold-and-silver.md

 source: bse
 stocks: []
 tags:
-- commodity-derivatives
+- derivatives
 - gold
+- goldm
+- iccl
+- margin
+- risk-management
 - silver
-- margin-requirements
-- risk-management
-- iccl
-- tender-period
-- goldm
+- tender-offer
 title: Update on Additional Margin in All Variants of Gold and Silver
 ---